Kitchen Authority

 The programmable function means you can always come home to a perfectly baked loaf of bread and we’re happy to recommend this as a great bread maker.

-You can check the latest price of the Sunbeam Bread Maker on Amazon.
+You can check the latest price of the Sunbeam Bread Maker online.

 Best Bread Maker In Black | Hamilton Beach HomeBaker